jimfok/stock_indicator/README.md

 Adjust the schedule to suit your environment and make sure `SEC_USER_AGENT` contains a valid contact per SEC guidance.

+### Justfile Shortcuts

+Frequently used workflows are captured in the repository `justfile`.
+Run `just` to list recipes such as:

+- `just build` — synchronize dependencies with `uv sync`.
+- `just test` — execute the pytest suite through `uv`.
+- `just manage CMD="update_symbols"` — run a single management-shell command without entering the REPL.
+- `just sector-refresh` — invoke the cron pipeline wrapper (prior-year rolling window).
+- `just data-full-backfill` — run the full 1990-to-today refresh by exporting the backtest start date automatically.

+Extend the `lint` recipe once project-wide linting is enabled.

 ## Contribution Guidelines
 1. Fork the repository and create a new branch for each feature or bug fix.
 2. Ensure your code passes all tests by running `pytest` before submitting.